viur-framework/logics/README.md

 - `loop.index0` is the loop conter starting at 0,
 - `loop.first` is true on the first loop,
 - `loop.last` is true on the last loop.
+- `loop.parent` points to the previous loop block variable (None on outer loop)

 This feature is inspired by the Jinja2 template engine.